 all the other youngsters here.”

 lives.
-His story is also emblematic of many youth stories around the world that
+His trajectory is also emblematic of many youth stories around the world that

-led Microsoft to launch its YouthSpark initiative to create opportunities for 300
+led Microsoft to launch its YouthSpark initiative that has created opportunities for 300

 Josinaldo listens to presenters at the YouthSpark Live forum in Mexico.
 YouthSpark